aptr288/Decision-Tree-From-Scratch-Pattern-Recognization-Project/README.md

 # Decisin Tree From Scratch
-Implementation of decision tree from the scratch and to measure the quality of a split entroy is used as criteria for information gain calculations.
+Implementation of decision tree from the scratch using entropy as criteria for information gain calculations.

 ## Getting Started